TheRealBYK/BaseCalc/README.md

 ```

 To run the executable:
+    On Linux:
     while in the root directory, execute `build/BaseCalc/BaseCalc`.
+    On Windows:
+    while in the root direcotry, execute `build/BaseCalc/BaseCalc.exe`.

 If on Linux, you can add a desktop entry in `~/.local/share/applications/`, for more details go [here](https://wiki.archlinux.org/title/Desktop_entries).